 2. Something In Common, Let's Go

-If you find something in common— literally anything— capitalize on that.
-You studied the same thing, have the same hobby, want to see the same film— just go for it!
-As I said before, if they can't do that specific thing you can feel out if they're interested in a more general way.
+If you find something in common — literally anything — capitalize on that.
+You studied the same thing, have the same hobby, want to see the same film — just go for it!

 3. The Open Feeler